Our people

 Nominated by Down Syndrome Australia

-Grant is married (Tammy) and they have two children.
-Their daughter Alishia has Down syndrome and is 24 years of age.
-Grant is a strong advocate for people with intellectual disability – promoting inclusion in all things.
+Grant is married and has two children with his wife, Tammy.
+Their daughter, Alishia, has Down Syndrome and is 25 years of age.
+Grant is a strong advocate for people with intellectual disability, promoting inclusion and equality in all things.
+Grant is also a person with disability.

-Grant has been a Director of Down Syndrom Australia since 2011 and is currently the Deputy Chair of Down Syndrome Australia.
+Grant was the Deputy Chair of Down Syndrome Australia for 12 years.
 He was President of Down Syndrome Australia (NT) for thirteen years.

-Grant has been on the Board of Carpentaria Disability Services since 2005, and is currently the Deputy President of Carpentaria Disability Services.
-He is also the Past President of the Rotary Club of Darwin, and is currently the International Service, National Projects and Rotary Foundation Director.
+Grant has been on the Board of Carpentaria Disability Services since 2005 and is currently the President and Board Chair.
+He is also the Past President of the Rotary Club of Darwin, and is currently the Club’s International Service, National Projects and Rotary Foundation Director.
+He is the Global Grants Sub-Committee Chair for Rotary District 9560 (Northern Australia and Timor Leste).
 Grant is a Director and Senior Consultant of Creative TEAMS, as well as a Director of Living Edge Enterprise P/L.

 Trevor Carroll OAM - Vice President and International Coordinator